hwrdtm/zku-cohort-3-final-project/README.md

 # Proposal Overview

+## Design Decisions

+Before going through what needs to be built, we begin with the list of design decisions that are made, some for simplicity, some for working with technical constraints, some for avoiding members "cheating" the system:

+- For simplicity, users interact directly with Epochs, instead of having to create Circles as an additional grouping mechanism on top.
+- For simplicity, any wallet address can only maintain the state of 1 Epoch.
+This means that the state of old Epochs that get overwritten is not maintained.
+- For simplicity, all Epochs must use the API's dedicated coordinator.
+- All Epochs must have between 2 and 15 members.

+  - The upper limit is a technical constraint.
+While less than 2 members is meaningless, more than 15 members means cannot use Poseidon hashing function in the arithmetic circuit to generate a proof.
+Besides, the larger the Epoch group the poorer your understanding of your teammates' output during that Epoch, and it becomes harder to decide on the number of tokens to allocate to the other Epoch members.

+- Any member must not be able to allocate any tokens privately to themselves at all.

+  - Private token allocations encourage members to allocate tokens to themselves.
+In an effort to avoid this form of "cheating", we make it impossible for members to allocate any tokens to themselves.
+This means that, a special case is when there are only 2 members in an Epoch and they can only allocate all 10000 tokens to each other - the reward budgeted for this Epoch is split in half between members.
+For this reason, Epoch groups are encouraged to be a little larger than 2 members - indeed, at a size of 3 there can already be token allocations that are more interesting and meaningful.

+- For integrity & security, all commitments submitted by Epoch members must be verified by the coordinator by submitting a proof corresponding to their commitment.
+Unverified member commitments will prevent the Epoch from being finalized.

+- Without this two-step verification process, Epoch members can submit a commitment on-chain but send completely different private token allocations to the centralized backend.
+Therefore, by having the member send all relevant commitment parameters to the backend and then the backend generates and submits a proof, we can guarantee that the backend at least has knowledge of the private parameters for that Epoch member.
+The final trust assumption is that the backend does not tamper with the private token allocations during aggregation when revealing.

+## Overall Components

-Here is an overview of the components that are needed to build this product:
+With that, here is an overview of the components that are needed to build this product:

-1. ERC20 Smart Contract for GIVE
-2. Web frontend
+1. Web frontend
+2. Backend ("process")
 3. Circom circuit
-4. Smart Contract for Contributor, Circle, GIVE token management.
+4. Smart Contract for managing Epochs.
 5. Smart Contract for verifying ZK proofs.
-6. Backend process(es)

 In detail, this is how the system would work:

-2. A web frontend would manage user interactions with the dApp as well as generating a zk-SNARK based proof that the user did submit a valid distribution of their GIVE tokens.
-At the same time, their private token distributions are sent over the network to a long-running process managed by the developers (ie. myself, hosted in some cloud provider).
+1. A web frontend would manage user interactions with the dApp as well as generating a zk-SNARK based proof that the user did submit a valid distribution of their tokens.
+At the same time, their private token distributions are sent to a centralized backend (managed by the developers).
-3. An arithmetic circuit will need to be constructed to prove that users' private token allocation to the rest of the contributing team is valid without revealing it.
+2. An arithmetic circuit will need to be constructed to prove that users' private token allocation to the rest of the contributing team is valid without revealing it.
-4. A smart contract is needed to manage the state of contributors, Circles, and trigger GIVE / GET token transfers and USDC redemption.
+3. A smart contract is needed to manage the state of contributors, Epoch, and trigger GIVE / GET token transfers and USDC redemption.
-5. A smart contract is needed to verify ZK proofs.
+4. A smart contract is needed to verify ZK proofs.
-6. A backend process is needed to calculate the final GIVE token distributions that will be revealed at the end of each Epoch, then committed on-chain for users to then convert into GET before redeeming into USDC.
+5. A backend process is needed to calculate the final token allocations that will be revealed at the end of each Epoch, then committed on-chain for users to then collect their rewards.

 Flow + Architecture diagram can be found in `diagrams` folder.